 “People with fairer skin are at higher risk than people with darker complexions,” she adds.
 “Teens suffer because they are damaging their skin at a younger age, and are likely to accumulate more damage over their lifetime than their peers who do not go to tanning beds.”

 Although tanning beds may seem safer than baking in the sun during the summertime, they’re not.
 Tanning beds deliver concentrated UV rays.
 “Both sun exposure and tanning beds are dangerous in that UV rays from both damage the DNA in skin cells.
 If there is enough damage, then skin cancers will form,” Chen explains.
 “Even if no skin cancers form, there will be premature aging from the UV damage including wrinkles and ‘liver spots.’”

 There’s one argument for the use of tanning beds — they help your body produce vitamin D. “However, this is the most dangerous way to get vitamin D,” Chen says.
 “It is much safer to take vitamin supplements by mouth.”

-In fact, she adds there is no safe tan other than the fake ones that come out of a bottle or spray can and stain your skin a darker or more golden color.
+Actually there is no safe tan, Chen says, other than the fake ones that come out of a bottle or spray can and stain your skin a darker or more golden color.

 If you love using tanning beds because they seem to make you feel good, you may be right.
-But the feelings they produce can add to the danger, making it harder to give up indoor tanning.
+But the feelings they produce can add to the danger of tanning beds, making it harder to give up indoor tanning.
 “There have been studies that have shown that the UV rays from tanning beds (compared to sham beds) do make endorphin levels rise, so people become ‘addicted,’” Chen explains.